abhisheksakhare1000/Web_Scraping/README.md

 ```
 The application will start, and you can access it at http://localhost:5000.

+This application has been deployed on AWS Elastic Beanstalk.

 Usage
 Enter the search query in the provided input box (e.g., "iPhone11").